jesselessa/weather-app-react-node/README.md

 ## Main features

 - Get weather data for any city in the world.
-- Save the weather data of a favorite city.
+- Save weather data of a favorite city.
-- Display the weather data of a default city on the homepage.
+- Display weather data of a default city on the homepage.

 ## Run the project locally

-1. Open your terminal and navigate to the location where you want the local repository to be copied.
+1. Open your terminal and navigate to the location where you want the local repository to be copied
-2. Clone the repository : `git clone https://github.com/jesselessaweather-app-react-tailwind-client.git`
+2. Clone the repository : `git clone https://github.com/jesselessa/weather-app-react-tailwind-client.git`
 3. Navigate to the project directory : `cd weather-app-react-tailwind-client`
 4. Inside the project directory :
    - Run the application in development mode : `npm run dev`
-    - Open http://localhost:3000 in your web browser to view the development server.
+   - Open http://localhost:5173 in your web browser to view the live application

+Do not forget to run [the custom API](https://github.com/jesselessa/weather-app-node-express-api) alongside your project for it to work properly !

 ## Getting Started with Vite

+[Vite](https://vitejs.dev/) is a fast development tool for modern web applications.
+To get started with Vite, follow these simple steps :

+1. **Install Node.js and npm**

+Ensure you have Node.js and npm installed on your system.
+You can download and install them from the [official Node.js website](https://nodejs.org/en).

+2. **Initialize the project**

+If you have not already created a project, you can initialize a new project using the following command in your terminal : `npm init vite@latest my-project --template react`.

+This command will create a new directory named `my-project` and install a Vite project with a React template in it.

+3. **Install dependencies**

+Once the project is initialized, navigate to the newly created directory (`cd my-project`) and install the dependencies by running the command `npm install`.

+4. **Start the development server**

+To start the development server, use the command `npm run dev`.

+This will launch Vite and automatically open your default browser to http://localhost:5173, where you can see your live application.

+5. **Deploy to production**

+To build an optimized version of your application ready for production, use the command `npm run build`.

+This will generate a production-ready version of your application in the `dist` directory of your project.

 ## Contributing

-- If you are interested in contributing, explore the project structure in the 'src' folder and modules installed in the 'package.json' file.
+If you are interested in contributing to the project, explore its structure in the `src` folder and modules installed in the `package.json` file.

-- Feel free to make improvements, fix bugs, or suggest new features.
-Contibutions are welcomed !
+Feel free to make improvements, fix bugs, or suggest new features.
+Contributions are welcomed !

 ## Stay updated